whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/01-reality-to-data/01-05-reality-glitch-in-class-production-challenge-assignment.md

 For this in class challenge exercise, time management is part of the learning.

-- By 1:30 p.m.: your team should have a scan processing or completed.
+- By 3:00 p.m. your team should have a scan processing or completed.
-- By 3:30 p.m.: your team must have at least one complete video attempt.
+- By 4:00 p.m. your team must have at least one complete video attempt.
 - Final 30 minutes: revise, record final attempts, label, and submit.
+- By 4:30 p.m. your team should submit something.

 ## Grading Rubric